JTvD/iRODS_ingest/README.md

 ## Important notes:
-- Issue with irods path prevents the entering of `/zone/home/xx`, it does allow `/zone/home/username`.
-Therefor it's currently diabled and set fixed to `/zone/home`
 - It is advised to only upload files, or zipped folders, to tape

 NPEC specific details one has to change before adopting the script: